I am a professional coach and author in the field of gambling addiction, which I've worked in for over 10 years.

 3. Remember How Bad It Feels to Lose

-Remember the feeling when you lose a lot of money at the casino, online, or through sports betting.
-Allow yourself to feel that despondency when you are having thoughts about gambling again.
-You may find that you are less likely to go out and place a bet.
-I have done this before, and must admit that these feelings have stopped me from taking that ride to the casino.
+Remember the feeling when you lose a lot of money at the casino, online, or through sports betting?
+Allow yourself to feel that despondency when you have thoughts about gambling again.
+You may be less likely to go out and place a bet.
+I have done this before and must admit that these feelings have stopped me from taking that ride to the casino.
 This hasn't worked every time, but many times this tool has helped.

 4. Educate Yourself About Gambling Addiction